dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/resources-and-code.md

 ---
 # Resources and Code

-This overview concentrates on how XAML syntax perspective, see [XAML Resources](/dotnet/desktop-wpf/fundamentals/xaml-resources-define).
+This overview concentrates on how Windows Presentation Foundation (WPF) resources can be accessed or created using  code rather than Extensible Application Markup Language (XAML) syntax.
+For more information on general resource usage and resources from a XAML syntax perspective, see [XAML Resources](/dotnet/desktop-wpf/fundamentals/xaml-resources-define).

 <a name="accessing"></a>